SeanRVACode/gmail-attachment-downloader/README.md

-# Email Statement Downloader
+# Gmail Attachment Downloader

-With my ADHD in full swing I wanted an easy way to remember download financial statements into storage for record keeping without thinking about it too much.
+An automation to hopefully improve my organization by automatically downloading specific attachments to needed locations.